kozmaadrian/mhast-demo/tools/forms/libs/form-ui/README.md

 ### Code documentation

 - All core, features, and component classes are documented with JSDoc at class level and for their primary methods.
 Highlights:
-  - `core/form-nodeview.js`
-    - `createSidePanel()` explains how the sidebar component is instantiated and events are wired.
-    - `createFormTab()` documents how the floating panel is moved inline under the header.
+  - `core/form-nodeview.js`: parsing `{ schema, data }`, mounting via the factory, serializing back to the document.
+Sidebar creation lives in the factory.
-  - `core/form-generator.js` documents the data/model/generation lifecycle and the responsibilities of each helper.
+  - `core/form-generator.js`: data/model/generation lifecycle and the responsibilities of each helper.
-  - `core/input-factory.js`, `core/group-builder.js`, `core/highlight-overlay.js`, `core/form-model.js` describe their single responsibilities and return types.
+  - `core/input-factory.js`, `core/group-builder.js`, `core/highlight-overlay.js`, `core/form-model.js`: single responsibilities and return types.
-  - `features/navigation.js` and `features/validation.js` document their public APIs.
+  - `features/navigation.js` and `features/validation.js`: public APIs.
-  - `components/sidebar.js` documents the component API (`onModeToggleHandler`, `onRemoveHandler`, `onNavigationClickHandler`, `setCollapsed`, `setMode`).
+  - `components/sidebar.js`: component API (`onModeToggleHandler`, `onRemoveHandler`, `onNavigationClickHandler`, `setCollapsed`, `setMode`).
-  - `core/form-mount.js` documents the factory API and its responsibilities.
+  - `core/form-mount.js`: factory API and responsibilities.

 You can generate API documentation with any JSDoc tooling if desired; the code comments are written to be compatible with standard JSDoc parsers.